 Contrast fluoroscopy has been advocated in adhesional small bowel obstruction.
 It has been shown to predict quite reliably whether or not the obstruction will settle and some studies have shown a therapeutic benefit of the contrast itself, although this is controversial.
 However, they can be more difficult to obtain than CT scans and their use is less wide-spread.

 The definitive management of bowel obstruction is dependent on the aetiology and whether it has been complicated by bowel ischaemia, perforation, and/or peritonism.

 In the absence of signs of ischemia or strangulation, initial management is essentially conservative and is often referred to as a ‘drip and suck’ management:

-- Make the patient nil-by-mouth (NBM) and insert a nasogastric tube to decompress the bowel (‘suck’)
+- Make the patient nil-by-mouth (NBM) and insert a nasogastric tube (NG tube) to decompress the bowel (‘suck’)

 - Start IV fluids and correct any electrolyte disturbances (‘drip’).

 - These patients are often significantly dehydrated, so adequate fluid replacement is essential (up to 4-5 litres may be required in the first 24 hours).